ashraghunath/Restaurant-Recommendation-System/README.md

 In this project, business.json, review.json and user.json files will be utilized from the dataset.

-Restaurant Data model consists of five json files such as business, checkin, review, tip and user.
 * business.json : The data represents information about a business including its location, attributes, and categories.
 It includes details such as the business's address, city, state, and postal code, as well as attributes such as acceptance of credit cards, parking availability, and operating hours.
 Additionally, the data provides information about the business's geographical location and its rating based on customer reviews. here are 14 features in total, including both numerical and categorical information, as well as dictionary data.
 * review.json : This data contains a review of a business, including information such as the reviewer's user ID, the business's ID, the rating given in stars, the number of "useful," "funny," and "cool" votes the review received, the text of the review, and the date the review was written.
 * user.json : A user profile in a review system typically includes information such as the user's unique identifier, name, number of reviews they've written, the date they started using the system, and their ratings for "useful", "funny", and "cool".
 It may also include information such as their status as an "elite" user, the number of friends they have on the platform, the number of users who have marked them as a "fan", and their average star rating.